Pearl Protectors: Cleaner Seabeds of Sri Lanka

 Cleaner Seabeds of Sri Lanka aims to keep Sri Lanka's coral reefs and the seabed free from plastic pollution.
 The Pearl Protectors produced a documentary on underwater plastic pollution.

 Campaigns

-The Pearl Protectors advocates for policies to ban single-use plastic items, maintains a volunteer platform, constructs a Christmas tree annually out of discarded plastic bottles accumulated from beaches and displays it at Wellawatte Beach to highlight single-use plastic pollution, mobilizes volunteers to help cleanup efforts during maritime accidents like oil spills, host educational events, conducts school and public awareness sessions and workshops, carries out beach cleanups, conducts advocacy research, advocates for Environmental Impact Assessments to be carried out for development projects and aquaculture in the coastal zone, volunteers to rescue stranded marine life, advocates against unethical fishing practices, collaborates with AIESEC Sri Lanka for youth-engagement in marine environmental protection and promotes upcycling.
+The Pearl Protectors advocate for policies to ban single-use plastic items, maintains a volunteer platform, constructs a Christmas tree annually out of discarded plastic bottles accumulated from beaches and displays it at Wellawatte Beach to highlight single-use plastic pollution, mobilises volunteers to help cleanup efforts during maritime accidents like oil spills, host educational events, conducts school and public awareness sessions and workshops, carries out beach cleanups, conducts advocacy research, advocates for Environmental Impact Assessments to be carried out for development projects and aquaculture in the coastal zone, volunteers to rescue stranded marine life, advocates against unethical fishing practices, collaborates with AIESEC Sri Lanka for youth-engagement in marine environmental protection and promotes upcycling.